 It’s no scare tactic: wearing non-prescription contacts can lead to permanent vision loss.

-Wearing fashion contact lenses to enhance your Halloween costume’s fear factor may seem like a good idea, but these non-prescription lenses can cause something far more terrifying—blindness.
+Wearing fashion contact lenses to enhance your Halloween costume’s fear factor may seem like a fun idea, but these non-prescription lenses can cause something far more terrifying — blindness.

-A recent study found that several varieties of over-the-counter decorative lenses tested positive for chemicals that can cause painful eye infections, which may lead to permanent eye damage and vision loss.
+Several varieties of over-the-counter decorative lenses can cause abrasions on the cornea, which could potentially become infected, says Dr. Guillermo Amescua, an ophthalmology expert at Bascom Palmer Eye Institute.
+In addition, a 2015 study, conducted by Wolters Kluwer, found that many contain chemicals that could also cause infections.
 The chemicals may come from colorants used to tint and create playful patterns on the lenses.
 Chlorine was found in three types of non-prescription costume contact lenses, and iron was found on four pairs of lenses.